ryanmadden/ryanmadden.github.io/_posts/2016-11-07-Guide-Deploy-Meteor-On-Heroku.md

 title: How To Deploy Meteor On Heroku
 ---

+_This guide shows you how to quickly deploy a Meteor app to a free Heroku host with an mLab MongoDB.
+Enjoy!_

 **Make a Heroku account.** Go to heroku.com and create an account for yourself or your team.
 This heroku account gives you a free hosting allotment per month even without a credit card.
 The downside is that if no one has accessed your app within the last half hour or so then the server takes about 20 seconds to start up.